MrAhmalo/Solaris-Energy-Card/README.md

 # Solaris-Card
-A Modern & Fluent Energy Flow Card for Home Assistant
+A Modern & Fluent Energy Dashboard Card for Home Assistant